 This article is about the hugelkultur mistakes I have made, and the mistakes I’ve read that others have done.
 Hopefully, we will learn something to learn from this.

 This post will probably be updated a few times with new mistakes.

 My hands-on Hugelkulture journey started in the fall of 2018, so I haven’t made too many mistakes that I’m aware of just yet.

 Goat Willow log mistake

-I spotted something growing in my wood-chip covered raised hugelkultur bed, and was a bit sad that this would happen, but when I started carefully digging around the “weed” I discovered it was part of one of the old logs, Goat willow (Salix caprea), I had put in the raised bed.
+I spotted something growing in my wood-chip-covered raised hugelkultur bed and was a bit sad that this would happen.
+Still, when I started carefully digging around the “weed” I discovered it was part of one of the old logs, Goat willow (Salix caprea), I had put in the raised bed.

-Goat willows are known to be very easy to start from branches, they will often do that when it’s not intended by the person that cut’s down the branch.
+Goat willows are known to be very easy to start from branches, they will often do that when it’s not intended by the person that cut down the branch.

 My lesson from this is that if I ever use Goat willow in my hugelkultur beds I will make sure they actually are dead, or dig them deeply, and not use them near the top in a raised bed as I did here.

 There is currently no ebook from this article as it’s obviously too short, but when the article has been expanded in the future I will make one.